Scarborough, Ontario: Roads and highways

 The district's arterial roads are laid out on a grid system of north–south and east–west, corresponding to the concession roads of the original township, laid out to facilitate the establishment of farming communities.
 Kingston Road and Danforth Avenue were laid out prior to surveying the township, and both run diagonally in a southwest–northeast direction across the south end of Scarborough.

 From north to south, the major east–west arterial roads are Steeles Avenue, Finch Avenue, Sheppard Avenue, Ellesmere Road, Lawrence Avenue, Eglinton Avenue and St. Clair Avenue.
-From west to east, the major north-south arterial roads are Victoria Park Avenue, Pharmacy Avenue, Warden Avenue, Birchmount Road, Kennedy Road, Midland Avenue, Brimley Road, McCowan Road, Bellamy Road North, Markham Road, Scarborough Golf Club Road, Neilson Road, Morningside Avenue, Meadowvale Road and Port Union Road.
+From west to east, the major north–south arterial roads are Victoria Park Avenue, Pharmacy Avenue, Warden Avenue, Birchmount Road, Kennedy Road, Midland Avenue, Brimley Road, McCowan Road, Bellamy Road North, Markham Road, Scarborough Golf Club Road, Neilson Road, Morningside Avenue, Meadowvale Road and Port Union Road.

 Kingston Road was formerly Ontario Highway 2, and was the main highway through the district until the building of Highway 401, which runs east–west across the district, with six to eight lanes in each direction.
 The short, minor freeway Highway 2A runs parallel to Lake Ontario in the eastern part of Scarborough.
-In the 1960s, Metropolitan Toronto planned to build a second east–west highway across Scarborough.
-It was intended to link Highway 2A with an eastern extension of the Gardiner Expressway.
-The highway, known as the Scarborough Expressway, was cancelled due to public opposition.

-Water, sewage and hydro
+Water infrastructure

 Scarborough's drinking water is supplied by the R.C.
 Harris Filtration Plant at the foot of Victoria Park Avenue and the F. J. Horgan Filtration Plant.
 The F. J. Horgan Filtration Plant was built in 1979 and was formerly known as the 'Easterly Plant'.
 Upgrades completed in 2011 allow it to process up to 800 megalitres per day and it will also be the first plant to replace chlorine with ozone as its primary cleansing method.
 Wastewater for Scarborough is treated at the Highland Creek Treatment Plant.
 This plant was constructed in 1954 and started processing in 1956.
 It has undergone continual expansion to meet ongoing demand.
-Electricity is mainly provided in the district by Toronto Hydro.

-Solid waste

-Early garbage collection in the district was performed by individual communities and dumped in local landfills which were located in nearby ravines.
-In 1967, waste collection was reorganized.
-Local landfills were closed and most of the garbage was directed to a new landfill on Beare Road in eastern Scarborough.
-This dump was eventually closed in 1981.
-A waste transfer site was constructed near Markham Road and Sheppard Avenue East.
-From there garbage was trucked to the Keele Valley dump in Vaughan and the Brock Road dump in Pickering.
-In 2002, the Keele Valley landfill was closed.
-As part of Toronto's overall waste management, garbage was then trucked to Michigan.
-This arrangement lasted until 2010 when garbage was sent to the new Green Lane landfill site in Elgin County.